jira-assistant/jira-assistant/docs/installation/install_jira_assistant.md

 # Quick install guide

-Before you can use this tool, you’ll need to get it installed.
-This guide will guide you to a minimal installation that’ll work while you walk through the introduction.
+Before you begin using this tool, you will need to install it.
+This guide will lead you through a minimal installation that will work while you go through the introduction.

 ## Install Python

-We recommend using the latest version of Python.
-Jira Assistant supports Python 3.8 and newer.
+We suggest utilizing the most recent version of Python to ensure optimal performance of Jira Assistant.
+The application supports Python 3.8 and later versions.

-Get the latest version of Python at https://www.python.org/downloads/ or with your operating system’s package manager.
+To obtain the latest version of Python, you can either visit [https://www.python.org/downloads/](https://www.python.org/downloads/) or use your operating system's package manager.

-You can verify that Python is installed by typing python from your shell; you should see something like:
+To verify that Python is installed, simply type `Python` from your shell.
+You should see similar output to the following:

 ```python
 Python 3.x.y [MSC v.1937 64 bit (AMD64)] on win32